Eugene Goodman: Medals

 On February 12, 2021, the U.S. Senate voted by unanimous consent to bestow the Congressional Gold Medal on Eugene Goodman.
 He had been invited to attend the proceedings and was present in the Senate Chamber for the vote, at which time, Goodman received a standing ovation from the members.
 On August 5, 2021, both chambers passed a concurrent resolution to award the Congressional Gold Medal to "The United States Capitol Police and those who protected the U.S. Capitol on January 6, 2021," without specific reference to Goodman.
-As of 2022, no action has been taken in the House of Representatives to agree to the Senate's resolution awarding Goodman an individual Congressional Gold Medal.
-Both chambers must pass a concurrent resolution for an award to be conferred.
+No action was ever taken in the House of Representatives to agree to the Senate's resolution awarding Goodman an individual Congressional Gold Medal as both chambers must pass the bill for an award to be conferred.